Aliases for PLA2G1B Gene

 GeneCards Summary for PLA2G1B Gene

-PLA2G1B (Phospholipase A2, Group IB (Pancreas)) is a Protein Coding gene.
-Diseases associated with PLA2G1B include blepharitis and gas gangrene.
-Among its related pathways are Ras signaling pathway and PAK Pathway.
-GO annotations related to this gene include calcium ion binding and phospholipase A2 activity.
-An important paralog of this gene is PLA2G2D.
+PLA2G1B (Phospholipase A2 Group IB) is a Protein Coding gene.
+Diseases associated with PLA2G1B include Blepharitis and Membranous Nephropathy.
+Among its related pathways are Sweet Taste Signaling and Acyl chain remodelling of PE.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase A2 activity.
+An important paralog of this gene is PLA2G2A.